hyperledger/indy-node/pool_automation/README.md

 ### node_install

-Adds sovrin repository and installs Indy Node.
+Adds sovrin repository and installs and configures Indy Node.

 Parameters:
 - _channel_ (master): which release channel to use (master/rc/stable)